 I have an EPC, but I have since put in new heating.
 Do I need a new EPC?

-You do not need to do this, if you don’t want to.
-Instead, you could provide written details on the home improvement that your Estate Agent, together with a written request to update the Property Particulars which can be shown to prospective buyers or tenants.
+You do not need to do this if you don’t want to.
+Instead, you could provide written details of the home improvement that your Estate Agent, together with a written request to update the Property Particulars which can be shown to prospective buyers or tenants.